rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-33.md

 [teleport-transactions](https://github.com/bitcoin-teleport/teleport-transactions/).

-This is an implementation in Rust of [CoinSwap], a long-discussed, but never implemented, technique for improving the privacy and fungibility of Bitcoin.
+This is an implementation in Rust of [CoinSwap], a long-discussed, but never implemented technique for improving the privacy and fungibility of Bitcoin.
 It involves an interactive agreement between two parties, performed over Tor, that results in exchanging ownership of two different addresses.